ga4gh/Get-Started-with-GA4GH-APIs/README.md

 ## Environment Set up

 For the workshop sessions, we will utilize Virtual Machines setup in the Ilifu environment.
 These VMs have already been configured with the required software installations.
-If you would like to set up your own VM, please refer to the provided terraform template (TODO: link to the terraform here).
+If you would like to set up your own VM, please refer to the details at [grbot/elwazi-workshop-vm-setup](https://github.com/grbot/elwazi-workshop-vm-setup).

 ## Schedule